How about a language learning software that learns you instead of you learning it?

 - Enter your library card number and tap on “Access Mango.”

 - “Success!”
 You can now enjoy the unlocked features of Mango.

 Mango Languages Review: A Practical and Comprehensive Look at the Program

-Each lesson hits on the four main language skills: listening, reading, writing (typing) and most importantly, speaking.
+Right off the bat, I noticed that each lesson hits on the four main language skills: listening, reading, writing (typing) and most importantly, speaking.
 The lessons are interactive and come in the form of a slide deck, with each lesson containing 20 or more slides to run through.